KSP-CKAN/CKAN/Spec.md

 ##### replaced-by

-(**v1.22**) This is a way to mark a specific mod identifier as being obsoleted and tell the client what it has been *replaced by*.
-It contains a list of mods that should be selected for installation if this mod is selected for updating, while this mod is uninstalled.
+(**v1.24**) This is a way to mark a specific mod identifier as being obsoleted and tell the client what it has been *replaced by*.
+It contains a single mod that should be selected for installation if this mod is selected for updating, while this mod is uninstalled.
 If this mod identifier is brought back to life, an epoch change should be applied.
+A *replaced_by* relationship should be added to the final release of the mod being replaced.
+The listed mod should include a "provides" relationship either to this mod, or one of this mod's listed "provides".

 #### resources